Skip to main content

 screen capture in small version of Zoom account settings for AI Companion

-• Hosts who don’t want Meeting Summaries sent by email—or don’t want summaries created at all—can change Zoom settings for their meetings.
+• Hosts who don’t want Meeting Summaries sent by email—or don’t want summaries created at all—can disable it for their meetings in their Zoom settings.

-• NOTE: Grayed-out options are locked by Cornell, usually to protect user security or privacy.
+• NOTE: Grayed-out options in your Zoom settings are locked by Cornell, usually to protect user security or privacy.

 Accuracy, Privacy, and Security Considerations